Updated April 8

 A bit of good news amidst the Covid-19 outbreak.
-Due to the outbreak, the IRS has extended the federal tax filing and payment deadline to July 15, but state tax deadlines vary and might still be April 15 for your state.
+Due to the outbreak, the IRS has extended the federal tax filing and payment deadline to July 15.
+Almost every state has moved their deadline to July 15 as well.

 Important tax deadline notes